 aiT has also been used in numerous master’s projects, including:

 Further projects include:

-Most recently, aiT has been integrated into the SCADE Suite, the market-leading mission and safety-critical embedded software development environment from Esterel Technologies.
+Most recently, aiT has been integrated into the SCADE Suite, the market-leading mission and safety-critical embedded software development environment from Esterel Technologies (now ANSYS).
 SCADE is the only model-based design solution to offer DO-178B qualified C code generation up to level A, certified IEC 61508 C code generation up to SIL 3 and certified EN 50128 C code generation up to SIL 4.
 Thanks to aiT, SCADE is the first embedded-software development environment worldwide to feature WCET analysis at the model level.